A model for cholera with infectiousness of deceased individuals and vaccination: Computational considerations

 \section{Computational considerations}

 For parameters, we consider ranges given in Table~\ref{tab:parameter-values_v}.
 Let us first comment on some of the estimated parameters.
 First, we compute $b$ so that in the absence of disease, $b/d_H$ gives the population for the location under consideration.
-This is taken to be 10,000 individuals in the sensitivity analysis.
+This is taken to be 100,000 individuals.

 We make use of the value of the basic reproduction number $\R_0$ to determine the values of the transmission parameters $\beta_W$, $\beta_I$ and $\beta_D$.
 This value varies depending on several factors, notably the geographical context, environmental conditions, access to potable water and population density.
-In the literature, the mean estimate seems to be of $\R_0\in[1.1,4]$, but much higher values are observed in vulnerable populations such as those arising in refugee camps during humanitarian crises, when access to potable water is extremely limited \cite{codecco2001endemic, ganesan2020cholera, nkwayep2024prediction, tuite2011cholera}.
+In the literature, estimates of the basic reproduction number $\R_0$ range from approximately 1.3 \cite{lupica2020computation,Yang_2018} to around 4 \cite{sisodiya2018pathogen}, but much higher values are observed in vulnerable populations such as those arising in refugee camps during humanitarian crises when access to potable water is extremely limited, with extreme values as high as 18 being reported \cite{chan2013historical}.
+As a consequence, we use the range [1.1,20] for variations of $\R_0$.

 Note that our model does not incorporate treatment \emph{explicitly}.
 As a consequence, the rate of recovery includes both natural recovery and treatment-induced recovery.
 This also means that, while untreated cholera kills from 25\% to 50\% of patients in 1-3 days, we consider a wider range for $\delta$ to encompass treated patients that die during treatment.